build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 **Anycast** is a protocol where more than one machine can answer queries for a single IP address.
 Each machine will advertise the same IP address into the internet.
 So, when client sends packets to an IP address that is anycasted from multiple machines, routers will make decisions on where to send the packets.
 Usually, routers are going to choose the shortest path to the destination, which will very likely be the closest machine.
 Importantly, the packets still end up on a single machine; they aren't sent to every machine that advertises the IP address.
 Think of anycast like doing a search for a business.
 You want to go to a Target.
 You don't care which location, you just need to get to any Target.
 You can type 'Target' into your favorite maps app, pick the location that's closest to you, and follow instructions on how to get there.

 **Broadcast** is exactly what it sounds like; a message is sent out broadly, so every machine on a network will receive the packets being sent.
-Think of broadcast like political flyers on a presidential elecation year...
-They want those flyers to be at EVERY house.
-They want those flyers to be at every business.
-They want those flyers to be seen as far and wide as possible with absolutely no discression about who is going to see them.
+Broadcast exists only within a single network; its packets do not get routed across an internet.
+Think of broadcast like talking into a megaphone inside a building.
+Everyone in that building can hear you, but no one outside that building knows whats being said.

 **Multicast** is another protocol to send packages to many machines at once.
-Think of multicast like a delivery system for a library.
-We need to get a box of all the new books, movies, and music to each location so it'll be available for neighborhood patrons.
-We're gonna go to every location to drop off our packages, but we aren't going to drop packages at the hardware store on our way.
+Essentially, multicast is just broadcast that can be routed across multiple networks.
+Think of multicast like NPR syndication; local public radios have different programming from the national radio.
+But each location has programming that is distinct from each other location.

 ![an image of routing schemes](https://bunnyacademy.b-cdn.net/what-is-routing-scheme.svg)